Owner Financing Commercial Real Estate

 Key Takeaways

-• Owner financing, also known as seller financing, gives buyers the option of buying a new commercial property without using a loan.
+• Owner financing, also known as seller financing, gives buyers the option of buying commercial real estate without using a loan.

 • The owner or seller financing deal, typically with an interest rate that is higher than current loan rates and a balloon payment that won’t be due for at least five years.